mbosley/llm-mcp-server/README.md

 ### Getting API errors?
 - Check your API keys are valid
 - Ensure you have credits/quota on your accounts
-- Google API key needs Gemini API enabled
+- Google API key needs Gemini API enabled in Google Cloud Console
-- OpenAI key needs GPT-4.1 access
+- OpenAI key needs appropriate model access
+- Anthropic key needs to be from the Anthropic Console

 ### Python errors?
 - Make sure Python 3.8+ is installed
 - Try using the virtual environment: `source venv/bin/activate`
 - Check all dependencies installed: `pip list`

+### Server not starting?
+- Check that server.py has execute permissions: `chmod +x server.py`
+- Verify the path in your MCP configuration is correct
+- Check Claude Code logs for error messages

 ## Slash Commands